-4.3 Data Processing Using GSAS-II
+4.4 Data Processing Using GSAS-II

 GSAS-II can be used to calibrate the detector, integrate 2D images into 1D diffraction patterns, and also create PDFs from these patterns.
-The first setup is to import the 2D data by going to the "Import" tab, select "Image", and then select "GSAS-II known TIF Image".
-You can then select the image or images desired and import them.
+The first setup is to import the 2D data by going to the "Import" tab,

 The first step is usually to do a calibration using a standard sample.
-Ni is most commonly used but we sometimes also use LaB6 or Si.
+Ni is most commonly used but we sometimes also use LaB6 or CeO2.
 All the calibrations can be done by going to the image controls of an image and using the parameters on the left side and the bottom.
-The wavelength and sample to detector distance should be entered.
-The beam centers and the tilts and penetration can usually be left at their default values.
+The wavelength and approximate sample to detector distance should be entered.
+The cursor can be put in the center of the beamstop shadow to get good starting values for the beam X and Y. The tilt parameter and penetration can start at 0.
 At the bottom choose the calibrant.
 The pixel search range should generally start at 10 and then be lowered once the program has found the rings.
 The larger the value the wider the range it looks for peaks so the easier time it has finding them.
 However, the smaller the range the more accurately it locks onto the position of the peaks.
 When there are closely spaced rings a large value can sometimes lead to the fit drifting between closely spaced peaks.
 The Min ring I/Ib is the minimum ratio of the intensity of the ring to the intensity of the background.
 If this value is too large only the strongest peak or two will be used, but if it is too small the program cannot tell the peaks from the background and the ring positions will just drift around.
 This always needs to be reduced, a value between 1.6 and 3.0 is usually good.